MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/overview.md

 ---

 # Microsoft Fabric event streams - overview
 The event streams feature in the Microsoft Fabric **Real-Time Intelligence** experience lets you bring real-time events into Fabric, transform them, and then route them to various destinations without writing any code (no-code).
-You create an event stream, which is an instance of the **Eventstream** item in Fabric, add event data sources to the stream, optionally add transformations to transform the event data, and then route the data to supported destinations.
+You create an eventstream, which is an instance of the **Eventstream** item in Fabric, add event data sources to the stream, optionally add transformations to transform the event data, and then route the data to supported destinations.

 ## Bring events into Fabric
 The event streams feature provides you with various source connectors to fetch event data from the various sources.
-There are more sources available when you enable **Enhanced capabilities** at the time of creating an event stream.
+There are more sources available when you enable **Enhanced capabilities** at the time of creating an eventstream.

 # [Enhanced capabilities (Preview)](#tab/enhancedcapabilities)